dragan2234/worldcoin-scroll-bridge/README.md

 **Running the Relayer Service**
 Set up and run the Relayer Service to automate the propagation of the World ID root:

-1. Initialize Golang Environment: Ensure Golang is installed and set up on your system.
+1. Initialize Rust Environment: Ensure Rust is installed and set up on your system.
-2. Install Required Packages: Install the necessary Go packages for Ethereum client interaction and cron scheduling.
+2. Install Required Packages:  Install the necessary Rust crates for Ethereum client interaction and cron scheduling.
-3. Run the Service: Execute the Go program to start the Relayer Service, and monitor the logs to ensure successful root propagation.
+3. Run the Service: Execute the Rust program to start the Relayer Service, and monitor the logs to ensure successful root propagation.
 4. Deployment and Production
 For deploying the Worldcoin Scroll Bridge and Relayer Service in a production environment, follow these steps: